sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 ---

 # How to do systematic searching
 When you do a systematic search, it must be conducted according to a plan, well documented, and it must be verifiable.
 The latter means that if the search is repeated, it must yield the same result.
-In increasing degree, students are expected to be able to perform systematic searches for research results.
-This is especially important to subject areas that rely on knowledge based practice.
+Students are to an increasing degree expected to be able to perform systematic searches for research results.
+This is especially important when searching for literature for writing a review, or when the subject area in question places high value on knowledge based practice.

 ## Research question
+An appropriate starting point for a systematic search is to formulate the question you want to find relevant literature to.

-A research question consists of two or more thematic elements.
+A research question will consist of two or more thematic elements.
 Before doing a systematic search, you should structure your research question and sort out the thematic elements.
-The transition to doing a search in e.g. a database will then be easier.
-Here are some help-questions that can guide you when sorting out the thematic elements:
+The transition to doing a search in a database or search engine will then be easier.
+Here are some help-questions that might guide you when sorting out the thematic elements:

-* What is the issue/problem?
+* What is the **issue**/**problem**?
-* Is any intervention/measure/a phenomenon mentioned?
+* Is any **intervention**/**measure**/**phenomenon** specified?
-* What population/group of people is in question?
+* What **population**/**group of people** is in question?
-* Is the research question considering any special setting/context?
+* Does the question include a special **setting**/**context**?

-It is not necessarily the case that the research question contains all these thematic elements.
+Note that far from all research questions contain all these thematic elements.

 ::: eksempel Example
 What do we know about the reasons for **school refusal** among **teenagers**?